Professor, Physical Chemistry

 Office: Academic Dean Braniff Building

-Dr. Eaker is a theoretical chemist whose area of speciality is reaction dynamics.
+Dr. Eaker is a theoretical chemist whose area of specialty is reaction dynamics.
 He makes extensive use of computers and computer graphics in his research.
 He teaches general chemistry and physical chemistry at the University of Dallas.
-His work has been funded by a number of foundations including the Americal Chemical Society, National Science Foundation, and the R.A.
+His work has been funded by a number of foundations including the American Chemical Society, National Science Foundation and the R.A.
 Welch Foundation.

 In addition to his teaching and research activities, Professor Eaker is an educational consultant for the Teachers Teaching with Technology (T3) program of Texas Instruments.
-He has written activities and developed workshops to teach teachers innovative ways to teach science concepts and to use methods of scientific data collection and analysis.
+He has developed workshops to teach instructors innovative ways to teach science concepts and use methods of scientific data collection and analysis.

 Dr. Eaker also serves as the Dean of Constantin College.

 Dr. Eaker's research involves the use of computers to study the dynamical aspects of chemical reactions.
 This work requires the calculations of forces of interaction between atoms and molecules, the solution of differential equations governing the motion of the reacting atoms and molecules in a reaction, and the analysis of the product molecules.
 Two particular interests are nonadiabatic reactions and fast Fourier transform techniques for the quantization of reactants and the analysis of products.

 "Quasiclassical State-Selected Trajectory Study of O + H3+ Reaction," Richard E. Cook and Charles W. Eaker.
 The Journal of Physical Chemistry A 108, 10252 (2004).

 "Fitting and Analyzing pH Titration Curves on a Graphing Calculator," Charles W. Eaker.
 The Chemical Educator 5, 1 (2000).